 I'm not being directly supervised by a professional engineer, professional geoscientist, engineering licensee or geoscience licensee - What do I do?

-Section 4 of Experience Guideline 1 explains what you need to do.
+This applies only to the paper-based experience reporting system.
+See Section 4 of Experience Guideline 1 explains what you need to do.

-For engineers-in-training, you can find Experience Guideline 1 here.
+For engineers-in-training, you can find Experience Guideline 1 here. (this guideline is for the paper-based system).

 For geoscientists-in-training, you can find Experience Guideline 1 here.